 Dissatisfaction about the individual student's participation or contribution must be taken up in the team as early as possible, and the situation must be documented in writing.
-Experience shows that the sooner issues like this are put on the agenda, the easier it is to find a solution.
+Experience shows that the sooner issues like this are put on the agenda, the easier it is to find a solution

-excluded from EiT or not.
+The village supervisor's faculty decides whether students should be excluded from EiT or not.
 Each faculty has its own EiT contact person whom the village supervisor can contact for assistance in a possible exclusion process.